dfreilich/summaries/CleanCoder.md

 ### Chapter 7: Acceptance Testing
 > The more precise you make your requirements, the less relevant they become as the system is implemented. (p.
 98)

+### Chapter 9: Time Management
+> The person inviting you to a meeting isn't responsible for managing your time.
+Only *you* can do that. (p.
+123)

+> One of the most important duties of your  manager is to keep you *out* of meetings.
+A good manager will be more than willing to defend your decision to decline attendance because that manager is just as concerned about your time as you are. (p.
+123)

+> Rule of Holes: *When you are in one, stop digging* (p.
+131)